 - Provide high-quality resources which are, in almost all cases, identical to in-school work and which follow the school's curriculum just as we would do if the child were in school. - Provide clear instructions to the children using PowerPoint and other presentation software.
 In the event that the majority of children are not in school, or in the event of a local/national 'lockdown', this will include, for most subjects, some form of direct instruction (e.g. audio clips, videos). - In the event that the majority of children are not in school, or in the event of a local/national 'lockdown', the school will provide resources the night before so that families may fit school work around their own schedule and personalise it to fit their own individual circumstances.
-We will make every attempt to do so outside of these circumstances, but this may not always be possible. - Teach the whole curriculum, avoiding condensing or combining subjects, ensuring that subjects are taught explicitly, independent of one another. - Lessons will be responsive for example, if a concept is not understood well as evidenced by feedback, lessons will be changed accordingly.
-This is why the school only sets one day of work at a time. - Avoid the use of 'projects' or research-based tasks unless as extension material or as challenges over and above the standard curriculum. - Avoid work wherever possible that requires a printer or printed resources. - All children in KS1 and 2 have been provided with a home-school learning book.
+We will make every attempt to do so outside of these circumstances, but this may not always be possible. - Teach the whole curriculum, avoiding condensing or combining subjects, ensuring that subjects are taught explicitly, independent of one another. - Lessons will be responsive for example, if a concept is not understood well as evidenced by feedback, subsequent lessons will be changed accordingly.
+This is why the school only sets one day of work at a time. - Avoid the use of 'projects' or research-based tasks unless as extension material or as optional challenges over and above the standard curriculum.
+This is due to Department for Education recommendations and the importance that lessons match what is taught in school and is feasible for families to complete at home. - Avoid work wherever possible that requires a printer or printed resources. - All children in KS1 and 2 have been provided with a home-school learning book.
 Resources such as books, rulers and stationery are available from the school office by request.
 For families who cannot leave their house, these resources will be delivered to them on request. - Oak National Academy resources will be used for some subjects in some year groups.